 - Eligible list information (i.e., age of list, eligible candidates in the area).

 - Vacancy and turnover data regarding a class.

 - Salaries offered for similar positions by other employers in the same location and geographic area.

-.221 Increased Hiring Salary determinations made with respect to one or more areas/locations require that all employees of such positions in the particular areas or locations affected who are receiving less than the newly approved minimum salary will have their salaries brought up to the new minimum salary for the area or location.
+.221 Approved Increased Hiring Salary determinations require that all employees of such positions in the affected areas or locations below the newly approved minimum salary be brought up to the new minimum salary.

 .222 An employee does not retain the benefit of an Increased Hiring Salary when that employee is appointed, transferred, or reinstated to the same title in another location where the increased salary has not been approved (Section 130.4(a) of the Civil Service Law).
 Contact the Office of the State Comptroller's Payroll Unit regarding salary implications.